-- 3. Install the pads one at a time by simply holding the tab on each pad and sliding each pad into the rotor slot and then into the square hole on each side of the slot.
-The pin on each piston must mate with the hole in the back of each pad, and the tabs of each pad will stick out of the caliper near the lower caliper mounting bolt. - 4.
-Pads can be removed by simply grasping the steel tab on each, lifting the pad out of the square hole in the caliper, and maneuvering the pad out through the rotor slot in the body of the caliper.
+4. Install the pads one at a time by simply holding the tab on each pad and sliding each pad into the rotor slot and then into the square hole on each side of the slot (see Fig. 3.)
+The pin on each piston must mate with the hole in the back of each pad, and the tabs of each pad will stick out of the caliper near the lower caliper mounting bolt.
+Again, make sure that the correct pad is installed in each side of the caliper.

+5. Pads can be removed by simply grasping the steel tab on each, lifting the pad out of the square hole in the caliper, and maneuvering the pad out through the rotor slot in the body of the caliper.